 MAX_CONNECTIONS environment variable, set to 15 by default.

 By default, Prometheus stores time-series data for 30 days, and QAN stores query data for 8 days.

 Depending on available disk space and your requirements, you may need to adjust data retention time.

-For example, the default value of 30 days
+seconds.
+For example, the default value of 30 days for

 The location of the services depends on the service manager:

 To see which service manager is used on your system, run as root pmm-admin info.

 Every service created by pmm-admin when you add a monitoring instance gets a

 DSN from the credentials provided, auto-detected, or created (when adding the